 Read spousal maintenance details for a complete analysis of all factors and see a history of spousal maintenance in Arizona here.

 As you can see, there are many factors the court must take into consideration when making a spousal maintenance determination.
-Thus, the parties are encouraged to come to agreement on matters of spousal maintenance.
+Thus, the parties are encouraged to come to agreement on matters of spousal maintenance between themselves.
 Mediation and negotiation during the divorce process can help the parties resolve their support issues.
 The parties can agree on a spouse’s right to receive support, the duration of support, the amount of support, if the amount can be modified or not, when support will terminate or the event upon which it will terminate.

 When all things are considered, it is often better for the spouses to negotiate their property and spousal maintenance awards between themselves, rather than leave those matters to the broad discretion of the court.